andrealo20/ppo-robot-controller/README.md

 ```

 ## Limitations

-Stated here rather than left to be discovered.

 - **The task is not solved outright.** 84% held-out success (42/50, seed
   1000) on one 3000-episode run is a real result, not a guarantee — 16% of